Filter By Topic

 Does the Australian Institute of Food Safety offer national recognition (credit transfer)?

 National recognition is offered to course participants who have already completed one or more of the required units of competency through previous formal education or training.
-Participants who wish to apply for national recognition will be required to submit a certified true copy of their statement of attainment or qualification.
+Participants who wish to apply for national recognition will be required to submit a copy of their statement of attainment or qualification.
+This will then be verified by our training and assessment team with the issuing RTO before credit transfer is awarded.

 What are the features of an Australian Institute of Food Safety business account?